learn-co-students/nyc-web-062518/24-rails-auth/README.md

 end
 ```

-Use this time to talk about how in certain cases, it's more secure to offer _less_ feedback to the user.
+In certain cases, it's more secure to offer _less_ feedback to the user.
 This is why we both authenticate on the existence of the username, and the password match.
 Still, it's helpful to use `flash[:error]` here.

 `sessions/new.html.erb`

 Use a `form_tag` instead of a `form_for` here, we don't have a model to couple the form with.

-_All forms need an action and a method, and here the action is `/sessions`, but that may not be intuitive to the students, so call it out explicitly._
+_All forms need an action and a method, and here the action is `/sessions`._

 ```erb
 <%= form_tag sessions_path do %>